redoxeon/redoxeon/README.md

 ### I'm Michael Harding!

-I am slowly persuing a Bachelor's Degree in Computer Science at Utah Valley University.
+I am slowly pursuing a Bachelor's Degree in Computer Science at Utah Valley University.
 My brain thinks in Rust now (I've been fully converted).
 Currently working at a cool startup called [Bowtie](https://www.bowtie.works)!

 Be sure to also check out my GitLab